Teslapr97/Python-Projects/README.md

 This repository is to share all the python projects I had created during my journey of learning Python.
 Feel free to check my code.

 # Disclaimer:
-The projects are  relfection of my hard work.
+The projects are arelfection of my hard work and self-study.
 Please dont copy and paste to steal my work.
 Use them for inspiration and improvement for your projects/ideas.

 # Thanks!